 EMS experience can provide some nice members to your team and reaching your ultimate goal.
 This includes thinking about the people you are brining into the classroom to train on RF-DASH.
 They are just as important as the curriculum you are providing them.
-So, go and find that farm/ranch leadership and community members that can help you better connect with the farming/ranching and fire/EMS community.
+So, go and find can help you better connect with the farming/ranching and fire/EMS community.